RootlessAgrarian/mappingguide/docs/fundamentals/4_decorating.md

 *Buildings* are a curious class which does not, for some reason, only include buildings.
 "Buildings" includes items that can be generated along a path, such as extensible fencing and railings, lines of trees for boulevards and wind breaks, etc.

+# Finding Objects to Place

+So, let's say you'd like to have a scenic ruined building at the intersection of two of your roads.
+How to find one?

+The Content Browser is the tool for this job.
+If you use E to get into New Object placing mode (or click on the "plus" button at left of the toolbar), a small new window will pop up.
+It should display the last object you placed of whatever type you've selected from the menu at upper right (Model, Building, Prefab etc).
+Next to the selected object will be a couple of iconic buttons:  a magnifying glass and an arrow gizmo.
+The magnifying glass will bring up the Content Browser, showing the selected object.

+The first thing to do with the Content Browser is to use the View menu (bottom option, Layout) to set your Layout to "Complex".
+Only the complex layout will offer you the search features that you'll be needing soon.
+So go ahead and set the Complex Layout.
+Now the window has more panes and is larger, and down at the bottom centre you'll see a very important textbox called Search.

+Now, let's get set up to do a search.
+Let's say you don't know what Type of object (listbox at upper left) you are looking for.
+So you choose All (top option in listbox).
+Now type "bicycle" into the Search box.
+You should see this, or something similar:

 [WIP... to be continued]

 (Don't forget about) The Vegetation Sphere is an attribute of a terrain or road segment, activated by a button at the BOTTOM of the Properties popup window.
 Despite its name, the Vegetation Sphere is actually a NO-Vegetation-Sphere:  it defines a region in which the procedural vegetation generator will not place objects.
 This can be handy if you want to locate a building in a wooded area, for example.
 Instead of having to hand-craft a woodland around the building, leaving a clearing for it, you can just fill up your terrain with generated woodland but add a Veg Sphere of appropriate diameter where you want the building to go.